Copyright (c) 2007, 2008 Wind River Systems, Inc. Made available under the EPL v1.0

 Linux is the recommended evaluation platform, since most TCF services are implemented.
 To build the agent:

-On Windows, only the TCF file service is currently implemented in the agent, so the RSE Processes and Eclipse Debug demos will not work.
+On Windows, SysMonitor service is not implemented, so RSE Processes demos will not work.
 For building the agent, there are two possibilities:

 On VxWorks, the file service as well as most debug services are currently

 working.
 Line number mapping and the SysMonitor service (required for RSE Processes